How To Quit Drinking Alcohol

 One day, I picked up a bottle of costly French wine, and I placed it on the desk in my office.
 I sat staring at it for over an hour and a thought popped into my head: ‘attractively packaged poison.’

 That’s all it is, I thought.
 It doesn’t matter whether it is priceless French Bordeaux or cheap cider; the component part of the drink is always the same.
-All these designer alcohol brands are nothing more than poison hidden in a pretty bottle and marketed with billions of euros to make us believe they are a benefit.
+All these designer alcohol brands are nothing more than poison hidden in a pretty bottle.
+They are marketed with billions of dollars to make us believe they are a benefit.

 Not A Treat